Top blender brands for 2019

 Of those that reported a fault, the issues that topped the list in this year's survey were:

-Tips for preventing or fixing blender problems
+Tip for preventing or fixing blender problems

-Most manufacturers put a time limit how long you blend for at a time – plenty state that you should blend for no longer than a minute, followed by a rest period of several minutes.
+Most manufacturers put a time limit on how long you blend for at a time.
+For example, many state that you should blend for no longer than a minute, followed by a rest period of several minutes.